Lawn tractor vs garden tractor vs yard tractor

 Cub also, in the UK at least, has a zero turn mower which is steered with a traditional steering wheel rather than lap bars.

-The relatively new Husqvarna 967324101 V-Twin 724 cc, 54″ deck zero turn mower, (below) is a good example of the more traditional zero turn model.
+The relatively new Husqvarna Z254F Zero Turn Lawn Mower (below) is a good example of the more traditional zero turn model.

 Zero turn mower